prestodb/presto/presto-native-execution/README.md

-    header-check            Check for license header issues on the current branch tidy-fix                Fix clang-tidy issues in the current branch tidy-check              Check clang-tidy issues in the current branch help                    Show the help messages
+    header-check            Check for license header issues on the current branch tidy-fix                Fix clang-tidy issues in the current branch tidy-check              Check clang-tidy issues in the current branch dependency-image        Build an image with all the dependencies installed runtime-image           Build an image with the binary and shared libraries.
+Requires the dependency image help                    Show the help messages
 ```

+## Build using Dockerfile
+Run `make dependency-image && make runtime-image` in the presto-native-execution root directory
+to build a runtime image of Prestissimo.
+More information [can be found here.](scripts/dockerfiles/README.md)

 ## Development
 ### Setup Presto with [IntelliJ IDEA](https://www.jetbrains.com/idea/) and Prestissimo with [CLion](https://www.jetbrains.com/clion/)